-Phase 2 Findings as of September 15, 2020
+Phase 2 Findings as of October 26, 2020

-An Estimated 2.81% of West Salt Lake residents 12 or Older Have SARS-CoV-2 Antibodies
+An Estimated 2.81% of West Salt Lake Residents 12 or Older Have SARS-CoV-2 Antibodies

 Analysis of the blood antibody tests in West Salt Lake revealed an adjusted seroprevalence of 2.81%, or about 1 in 36 respondents in West Salt Lake age 12 or older showed evidence of prior infection.
-To date, this is the highest community-wide seroprevalence found across all HERO study areas.
-The confidence interval for estimated seroprevalence is 1%-6.36%.
-Seroprevalence among Hispanic respondents was found to be nearly twice as high compared to community-wide seroprevalence (5.11% compared to 2.81%).
+This finding was expected, as the West Salt Lake testing sampled local groups of city blocks whose case counts and levels of Hispanic ethnicity were in the top 10% in Salt Lake County.
+Reflecting the sampling design that was used, this is the highest community-wide seroprevalence found across all HERO testing areas.
+The confidence interval for estimated seroprevalence is 1.00%-6.36%.
+Seroprevalence among Hispanic respondents was found to be nearly twice as high compared to community-wide seroprevalence (5.11% compared to 2.81%) in the city blocks that were targeted for the West Salt Lake testing.

-The Estimated Clinical Detection Rate in West Salt Lake is 37%
+The Estimated Clinical Detection Rate in West Salt Lake is 60%

-The case case rate for West Salt Lake in the 10-17 days prior to serology testing was 1.76%.
-Based on this rate and the seroprevalence estimate, the estimated clinical detection rate in Weber county is approximately 37%.
+The case rate for the West Salt Lake testing in the 10-17 days prior to serology testing was 1.76%.
+Based on this rate and the seroprevalence estimate, the estimated clinical detection rate in West Salt Lake was about 60%.